5 UAV technologies for police

 L3 Communication’s Viking 400-S

-The L3 Viking 400-S Unmanned Aircraft System (UAS) is integrated with Autonomous Take-Off and Landing (ATOL) technology supplied by L3 Unmanned Systems' flightTEK system.
-The UAS operates for up to 12 hours and can be equipped with up to 100 pounds of payload technologies, including chemical, biological, radiological and nuclear (CBRN) detectors to protect officers responding to a man-made incident, such as a dirty bomb detonation.
+The L3 Viking 400-S Unmanned Aircraft System is integrated with Autonomous Take-Off and Landingtechnology supplied by L3 Unmanned Systems' flightTEK system.
+The UAS operates for up to 12 hours and can be equipped with up to 100 pounds of payload technologies, including CBRN detectors to protect officers responding to a man-made incident, such as a dirty bomb detonation.
 UAS payloads carrying high-resolution cameras can capture bird’s-eye images of a an incident, which can help commanders identify a suspect’s location and deploy resources with full-situational awareness, such as whether a suspect is armed or hard-hit areas and prioritize resources.
 Images captured are transmitted wirelessly back to into a GIS software suite for mapping an affected area and later reporting needs.

 Information Processing Systems’ MCV

-Switzerland-based Sensefly’s eBee drones are tiny compared to other drones; they have a 37.8 in wingspan and weigh 1.5 pounds.
+Switzerland-based Sensefly’s eBee drones are tiny compared to other drones; they have a 37.8 in wingspan and less than 1.5 punds.
 The foam airframe eBee drones are equipped with a rear-mounted propeller and feature a 16 megapixel camera to shoot aerial imagery at down to 3cm/pixel resolution.
 The drone has a flight time of up to 45 minutes, which is long enough to cover up to 10 miles in a single flight.
-In addition, users can pre-program 3D flight plans using Google maps prior to deployment, with up to 10 drones controlled from a single base station.
-Then, using its Postflight Terra 3D-EB mapping software, it can create maps and elevation models with a precision of 5 centimeters and process aerial imagery into 3D models.
+In addition, users can pre-program 3-D flight plans using Google maps prior to deployment, with up to 10 drones controlled from a single base station.
+Then, using its Postflight Terra 3D-EB mapping software, it can create maps and elevation models with a precision of 5 centimeters and process aerial imagery into 3-D models.

-The Kaman Unmanned K-MAX multi-mission helicopter is an unmanned aerial truck (UAT) based on the K-MAX heavy-lift aerial truck helicopter.
-The unmanned K-MAX helicopter has 6,000 lbs. of payload capacity and can move gear and personnel in and out of an area without endangering additional personnel.
+The Kaman Unmanned K-MAX multi-mission helicopter is a UAT based on the K-MAX heavy-lift aerial truck helicopter.
+The unmanned K-MAX helicopter has 6,000 punds of payload capacity and can move gear and personnel in and out of an area without endangering additional personnel.
 Imagine providing supplies to law enforcement in the field with precision aerial delivery in high-wind, hot conditions without further risk to life or when personnel resources are stretched too thin.
 This ranges from delivering food, water, fuel, blood or even radio communications missions, such as sending the UAT to place data relay stations or communication equipment to a remote mountain top.